The Alpha Male Handshake is a power move that seeks to assert dominance upon first meeting someone.

 I restate my name -a slight mistake from my side- as I dig in and try to pull him as well, but I’m not very successful.

 The exuberantly happy atmosphere we had before he joined makes perfect ground for my counter-move, which comes as soon as we break the handshake.

 The counterattack delivery

-With perfectly erect and open posture (correlated to power) I look straight at what ought to be his eyes beyond the shades and say confidently and loudly:
+With a perfectly erect and open posture (posture is correlated to power) I look straight at what ought to be his eyes beyond the shades and say confidently and loudly:

 And I begin to laugh as a queue for everyone to join in, which they did (they’ll always do if you have a good standing in the group).